dell/csm-docs/content/docs/deployment/helm/drivers/installation/powerflex.md

 Alternatively, to do a helm install solely with Helm charts (without shell scripts), refer to `helm/README.md`.

  *NOTE:*
-- If you do not specify the `--helm-charts-version` argument, by default the `csi-install.sh` script will clone the version of the helm chart that is specified in the driver's [csi-install.sh](https://github.com/dell/csi-powerflex/blob/main/dell-csi-helm-installer/csi-install.sh#L24) file.
-If you wish to install the driver using a different version of the helm chart, you need to include this argument.
+- If you do not specify the `--helm-charts-version` flag, by default the `csi-install.sh` script will clone the version of the helm chart that is specified in the driver's [csi-install.sh](https://github.com/dell/csi-powerflex/blob/main/dell-csi-helm-installer/csi-install.sh#L24) file.
+If you wish to install the driver using a different version of the helm chart, you need to include this flag.
 Also, remember to delete the `helm-charts` repository present in the `csi-powerflex` directory if it was cloned before.
 - For detailed instructions on how to run the install scripts, refer to the README.md  in the dell-csi-helm-installer folder.
 - Install script will validate MDM IP(s) in `vxflexos-config` secret and creates a new field consumed by the init container and sdc-monitor container
 - This install script also runs the `verify.sh` script.
 You will be prompted to enter the credentials for each of the Kubernetes nodes.